 There is a full range of corporate bonds on offer, although the focus tends to be on gilts.
 To invest in corporate bonds, it seems that you do need to call the broker directly – not ideal for those who want the ease and flexibility of online trading.

 - Saxo Markets – This fully featured online platform gets full marks for being user-friendly.
 It even comes with a handy app for checking up on your investments on the move but, similarly to Hargreaves Lansdown, covers a vast range of markets across the globe, so it might be confusing for some investors – especially if you want to focus solely on the corporate bonds markets.
 That said, fees are attractive.

 - IG Group – Founded in 1974, IG Group has maintained its popularity over the years with traders through solid customer care and competitive commissions.
 Today, however, IG Group tends to specialise in spread-betting, CFDs (Contract for Difference) and cryptocurrency trading, so if you’re looking for a platform with real corporate bonds expertise, it might be better to look elsewhere.

-- WiseAlpha – With a five-star rating on TrustPilot, WiseAlpha has been making waves with experienced investors and high net worth individuals thanks to their fractional bonds.
+- WiseAlpha – With a high rating from our own in-depth review, WiseAlpha has been making waves with experienced investors and high net worth individuals thanks to their fractional bonds.
 An intuitive interface, coupled with a responsive customer service team, transparent pricing and real expertise in the corporate bonds markets have made WiseAlpha my personal choice in 2021 for buying and selling.

 Frequently Asked Questions